 Want an implanter pen hair transplant with The Treatment Rooms London?

-At The Treatment Rooms London we have historically always used implanter pens for our transplants.
-This has resulted in dense, natural results for our patients with better recovery times.
-We have an open conversation with each of our patients around the different techniques of hair transplant surgery.
-Below you will see an example of a hair transplant result by using implanter pens.
+At The Treatment Rooms London, we have historically always used implant pens for our transplants.
+This has resulted in dense, natural-looking results for our patients, with improved recovery times.
+We have an open conversation with each of our patients about the different techniques of hair transplant surgery.
+Below you will see an example of a hair transplant result by using implant pens.

-As a guide for patients looking to choose between the two techniques, one of the main considerations is the size of transplantation.
-As implanter pens transfer each graft individually into the recipient site the surgery takes longer.
-As a result, if you require a large area to be transplanted you may be required to have your transplant over 2 sessions.
+As a guide for patients considering the two techniques, one of the primary considerations is the size of the transplant.
+As implant pens transfer each graft individually into the recipient site, the surgery takes longer.
+As a result, if you require a large area to be transplanted, you may be required to have your transplant over two sessions.

-Choosing to undergo a hair transplant should be based on a number of considerations.
-You can find out more by reading our page on whether you are a candidate for an FUE hair transplant or, for more information about costs, take a look at our hair transplant cost page.
+Choosing to undergo a hair transplant should be based on several key considerations.
+You can find out more by reading our page on whether you are a candidate for an FUE hair transplant, or, for more information about costs, take a look at our hair transplant cost page.

-If you wanted to book a consultation with our hair transplant surgeon, please feel free to contact us today.
+To schedule a consultation with our hair transplant surgeon, please don’t hesitate to contact us today.

 References